MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of

 where $\mu_0$ is calculated from $R_A$ and $R_B$ as follows:

-The angle $\Theta$ is then related to $\theta$ as:
+The angle $\Theta$ is then related to $\theta$ as

 Thus, once $\Theta$ is determined, $Z$ is uniquely obtained.
 In Eq.~\ref{eq1}, the term $C$ represents a clearance constant specific to MOFU's Jitterbug structure.
-As shown in Fig.~\ref{fig:clearance}, while an ideal Jitterbug structure has no gaps between its faces, MOFU's joints introduce mechanical clearances.
-This clearance was represented by the constant $C$.
+Although an ideal Jitterbug structure has no gaps between its faces, MOFU's joints introduce mechanical clearances (Fig.~\ref{fig:clearance}).
+This clearance is represented by the constant $C$.
 The values of $R_A$, $R_B$, $\theta_{dh}$, and $C$ are summarized in Table~\ref{tab:parameters}.

-In practice, $Z$ is used as the control target for MOFU's expansion-contraction motion.
-Therefore, it is necessary to compute the inverse function of Eq.~\ref{eq1}.
-However, since Eq.~\ref{eq1} is highly complex, a direct inverse calculation is not feasible.
-Instead, $\Theta$ was sampled at 45 evenly spaced points in the range of $0$ to $1.0$ rad, and the corresponding $Z$ values were precomputed.
+In practice, $Z$ is used as the control target for MOFU's expansion--contraction motion.
+Therefore, the inverse function of Eq.~\ref{eq1} has to be computed.
+However, a direct inverse calculation is not feasible because Eq.~\ref{eq1} is highly complex.
+Instead, the Jitterbug angle $\Theta$ was sampled at 45 evenly spaced points in the range $0$--$1.0$ rad, and the corresponding $Z$ values were precomputed.
 During control, when a target $Z$ was given, the corresponding $\Theta$ was selected from this table.

-To validate the model, the relationship between the vertical displacement $Z$ and the rotation angle $\Theta$ of the Jitterbug structure was experimentally examined.
+To validate the model, we experimentally examined the relationship between the vertical displacement $Z$ and the rotation angle $\Theta$ of the Jitterbug structure.
 A webcam and ArUco markers \cite{Garrido-Jurado2014-vv} were used to measure the rotation angle, while the vertical displacement was measured three times using a jig.
 The experimental setup is shown in Fig.~\ref{fig:measuringJBS}.

-The comparison between the measured results and the theoretical model is shown in Fig.~\ref{fig:graphJBS}.
+The comparison between the measured results and the theoretical model is presented in Fig.~\ref{fig:graphJBS}.
 The root mean squared errors (RMSE) of the estimated rotation angles for the three measurements were 0.025 rad, 0.038 rad, and 0.026 rad, respectively.
 In obtaining the model values, the corresponding $\Theta$ was selected using the aforementioned sampling method for the measured $Z$.
 The small RMSE values confirmed the validity of the model.